ViseLuca/excercise/README.md

 ## Implementation details
 ### Assumptions
-- The user has just a single column in database, in this case filled by the name for library
-- The name could be repeated
-- Currency is in a separated column and is registered with the code ISO 4217
+- The currency is in a separated column and is registered with the code ISO 4217
-- Currency is reported in the JSON with the code ISO 4217 after the amount in the same string
-- Each User could have just a salary active in the Salary table, checked during the insertion function (out of scope)
-- We don't need to know for how much time a salary was active
+- The amount is stored as a bigint and the last N digits, depending on the currency, are the decimals `eg. 3200000 -> 32.000,00` for EUR, to avoid errors on floating point numbers in maths operations.
+How is explained [here](https://0.30000000000000004.com/)
+- The functionality to send invitations to users with an active salary is stateless, so if the API is called multiple time, multiple invitations will be sent.
+- The invitation sending is done asynchronously using Oban to schedule a job for each user with an active salary, in this way we have a retry for every single error.
+- The SendEmail job has its own queue because is better to specify max_concurrency worker on it, different timeouts and prioritization of different jobs in different queues.
-- The last salary updated (`updated_at` field) is the most recent one
+- The last salary active (`last_activation_at` field) is the most recent one.
+A salary can have never been activated so the field can be null.
-- The queryParam to filter by name is `name`
+- The queryParam to filter by name is called `name` and is searching with an insensitive case if the are names starting with the parameter value.
+If parameter is not passed the default value is `""`(empty string) to retrieve all the users.
-- The queryParam to order the list is `orderBy` expecting `asc/desc` parameters, if a not valid parameter is sent the default is `asc`
+- The queryParam to order the list is `orderBy` expecting `asc/desc/ASC/DESC` parameters, is nullable and if the parameter is not passed I am setting the default as `asc`
-- If an email is sent, or not, I'm logging the name of the person but is recommended to not log PII (personally identifiable information)

 ### Code maintenance and style
 I have added 2 dependencies `credo` and `dialyzer` to check code style and for maintenance.
-- Credo: is for static code analysis focused on code consistency and some refactoring opportunities
+- Credo: is for static code analysis focused on code consistency and some refactoring opportunities (alias ordering, remove IO.inspect, too deep nested anonymous fn)
 - Dialyzer: is for static code analysis focused on the bytecode for BEAM VM.
 It shows warnings about wrong specs and type mismatch

 They can be run together executing `mix check` in the terminal.

+### API Spec
+When the server is running you can check the [swagger](http://localhost:4000/swagger) to have a look at the API, it can be used also from FE side (eg. Typescript) to generate the modules with types without using them manually or to try directly the APIs from the webpage

 ### How to run
 How to run information can be found in [docs/how_to_run.md](docs/how_to_run.md)